Blinken says U.S. and India united in tackling COVID-19

 The Quad held a first virtual summit in March and pledged to work closely on COVID-19 vaccines, climate and security.

-Reporting by Humeyra Pamuk and David Brunnstrom; additional reporting by Michelle Nichols; Editing by Chizu Nomiyama, Will Dunham and Alistair Bell
+Reporting by Humeyra Pamuk and David Brunnstrom; additional reporting by Michelle Nichols and Jason Lange; Editing by Will Dunham and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.